ppy/osu-wiki/news/2022-07-28-beatmap-spotlights-spring-2022-conclusion.md

 ---

-Join us over at the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself a role to keep up with Spotlights changes and announcements, or visit the [osu!dev Discord server](https://discord.gg/ppy) to help us push this project even further!
+Join us over at the [osu! community Discord server](https://discord.gg/0Vxo9AsejDkGlk3H) and assign yourself a role to keep up with Spotlights changes and announcements, or visit the [osu!dev Discord server](https://discord.gg/ppy) to get involved and help us push this project even further beyond!

 You can find out more about the Beatmap Spotlights [on the osu! wiki](/wiki/Beatmap_Spotlights).